Reading time: 2 minutes

 Pokémon Go is the most successful example of an augmented reality video game in history.

-“Maryville’s campus is lit for this game,” says Dan Clerke, Maryville student and director of eSports.
-“With fifteen Poké Stops and Donius University Center as the gym, this is a great place to play Pokémon Go.”
+“Maryville’s campus is lit for this game,” says Dan Clerke, Maryville student and director of Esports.
+“With 15 Poké Stops and Donius University Center as the gym, this is a great place to play Pokémon Go.”

 Creation of the game required nothing more than location tracking, Google Maps, and a smartphone camera.
 Simplicity aside, it is the most successful example of an augmented reality video game in history.